- Awesome Music:

-- Crowning Music of Awesome: L'Arc en ciel.
+- L'Arc en ciel.
 Blurry Eyes.
 Enough said.

 - Sharan Q's "Single Bed" isn't bad either.

-- Fashion-Victim Villain: After getting his own powers he starts wearing a ridiculous outfit.
+- Fashion-Victim Villain: After getting his own powers, Ryuuji starts wearing an outfit ridiculous enough that, in the manga, Junta tried to walk away in disgust while feigning he hadn't seen him when he first sees the costume.
 He explains it as "Appropriate clothing for one with powers such as mine" when asked about it by a befuddled Karin.
 The gloves did serve a purpose (namely stopping him from accidentally absorb everyone's DNA through his hands), but everything else...

-- Mis-blamed: Fans of Dragon Ball were up in arms when Junta's "Mega Playboy" mode made its debut in Weekly Shōnen Jump, because it was a very obvious Super Saiyan rip-off (see Shout-Out, below).
+- Mis-blamed: Fans of Dragon Ball were up in arms when Junta's "Mega Playboy" mode made its debut in Weekly Shōnen Jump, because it was a very obvious Super Saiyan rip-off.
 The one who made the suggestion to Katsura in the first place?
 Akira Toriyama.

 - Never Live It Down: Ever since Katsura has been wary of taking Toriyama's advice, even when the two worked together on Sachie-chan Guu!! and Jiya.